ARG-NCTU/oop-proj-5/README.md

 # oop-proj-5

 ## Description
-This is a game with anime and items, up down left and left to control your position, and space to shut bullet.
+This is a game with enemy and items, up down left and left to control your position, and space to shut bullet.

 <img src="./oop5.gif"/>